oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 Authorization servers MUST utilize exact matching of client redirect URIs against pre-registered URIs.
 This measure contributes to the prevention of leakage of authorization codes and access tokens (depending on the grant type).
-It also helps to detect mix-up attacks.
+It also helps to detect mix-up attacks (see below).

 Clients SHOULD avoid forwarding the user’s browser to a URI obtained from a query parameter since such a function could be utilized to exfiltrate authorization codes and access tokens.
-If there is a strong need for this kind of redirects, clients are advised to implement appropriate countermeasures against open redirection, e.g., as described by OWASP [@owasp_redir].
+If there is a strong need for this kind of redirect, clients are advised to implement appropriate countermeasures against open redirection, e.g., as described by OWASP [@owasp_redir].

-Clients MUST prevent CSRF.
-(CSRF, in this context, refers to redirections to the redirection endpoint that do not originate at the authorization server, but a malicious third party.
-See Section 4.4.1.8. of [@RFC6819] for details.)
+Clients MUST prevent Cross-Site Request Forgery (CSRF).
+In this context, CSRF refers to redirections to the redirection endpoint that do not originate at the authorization server, but a malicious third party (see Section 4.4.1.8. of [@RFC6819] for details).
 One-time use CSRF tokens carried in the `state` parameter, which are securely bound to the user agent, SHOULD be used for that purpose.
 If PKCE [@RFC7636] is used by the client and the client has ensured that the authorization server supports PKCE, the client MAY opt to not use `state` for CSRF protection, as such protection is provided by PKCE.
 In this case, `state` MAY be used again for its original purpose, namely transporting data about the application state of the client (see (#csrf_countermeasures)).

 In order to prevent mix-up attacks, clients MUST only process redirect